googleapis/gapic-generator-ruby/shared/output/cloud/vision_v1/AUTHENTICATION.md

 environments such as Docker containers where writing files is difficult or not encouraged.

-The environment variables that google-cloud-vision-v1 checks for credentials are configured on {Google::Cloud::Vision::V1::Credentials}:
+The environment variables that google-cloud-vision-v1 checks for credentials are configured on the service Credentials class (such as {Google::Cloud::Vision::V1::ProductSearch::Credentials}):

 1. `VISION_CREDENTIALS` - Path to JSON file, or JSON contents
 2. `VISION_KEYFILE` - Path to JSON file, or JSON contents